 Popular holiday rental amenities in Nice

 Amenity filters are conveniently available to help you find the perfect rental in Nice.
-Our data highlights that internet and TVs turn out to be the most commonly provided amenities in Nice.
-Plan your holidays in advance if you like to end your days curled up by the fire or you enjoy soaking in the hot tub.
-There are only 115 listed lettings including fireplaces and 181 lettings including jacuzzis.
+Our data highlights that TV and Internet turn out to be the most commonly provided amenities in Nice.
+Plan your holidays in advance if you want a rental with a jacuzzi or you like to end your days curled up by the fire.
+There are only 117 listed lettings including Jacuzzi and 144 lettings including Fireplace.

 Price and Availability Index in Nice